 Some visitors get anxious about the conventions of tipping in Scotland but it’s pretty simple.
+Think taxis, restaurant bills and keep 10% in mind as a gratuity – but in this piece we also suggest situations where you don’t need to tip.
 Also, find out here what the word ‘tip’ actually means.

 When to tip in Scotland